Sanae6/aubystd/readme.md

 - require drop impl on handles
 - handling frees when coercepointee only allows one field (transparent)
   - how does alloc::boxed::Box handle storing its allocator?
+    - it doesn't. it's a lang item, so it ignores the rule
+    - but it doesn't support dyn dispatch on custom allocators
   - solved by `FreeVtable` unfortunately and hopefully temporarily
   - still need to figure out implementing dyn dispatch for non pointer sized types
 - create and test implementations of all allocator types
   - page allocator
   - ~~c allocator~~